On this page

 1. Check whether you meet the requirements for staying in the Netherlands

 Entrepreneurs who intend to stay in the Netherlands must meet a number of requirements.
 You may need a residence permit, depending on your country of origin.
+Our interactive tool Coming to the Netherlands as an entrepreneur can help you find out quickly if this is true for you, and tell you what other obligations you have to fulfil.

 If you plan to start doing business in the Netherlands, you will also need to have, or apply for, a business bank account (IBAN).
 The Dutch Banking Association has created a Quick Scan to help you find out if you are eligible.
 Read how it works.